redis/redis-doc/topics/indexes.md

 While non immediately trivial this is a very useful indexing strategy that in the future may be implemented in Redis in a native way.
+For now, the good thing is that the complexity may be easily incapsualted inside a library that can be used in order to perform indexing and queries.

 Multi dimensional indexes with negative or floating point numbers
 ===

-The simplest way to represent negative value is just to work with unsigned integers and represent them using an offset, so that when you index, before translating numbers in the indexed representation, you add the absolute value of your smaller negative integer.
+The simplest way to represent negative values is just to work with unsigned integers and represent them using an offset, so that when you index, before translating numbers in the indexed representation, you add the absolute value of your smaller negative integer.

-For floating point numbers, the simplest thing is to convert them to integers by multiplying the integer for a power of ten proportional to the number of integers after the dot you want to retain.
+For floating point numbers, the simplest approach is probably to convert them to integers by multiplying the integer for a power of ten proportional to the number of digits after the dot you want to retain.

 Non range indexes
 ===